e5k/e5k.github.io/_posts/2018-06-08-tephraprob-parallel.md

 5. Post-process the output files (e.g. probability calculations) locally

 ## Setting up remote files
 Following the procedure in the <a href="{{ site.baseurl }}/files/tephraprob_man.pdf" target="_blank">TephraProb manual</a>, all tasks should be completed until section 5.3 - meaning you should be set to hit the <var>Run Tephra2</var> function.
-The main file that will be used for the parallelisaition is **T2_stor.txt**, located in <pth>RUNS/runName/runNumber/T2_stor.txt</pth>, which contains the Tephra2 commands for all single model runs of the scenario.
+The main file that will be used for the parallelisation is **T2_stor.txt**, located in <pth>RUNS/runName/runNumber/T2_stor.txt</pth>, which contains the Tephra2 commands for all single model runs of the scenario.

 Transfer your run, grid and wind files on the cluster.
 Unless you decide to customize <pth>T2_stor.txt</pth>, the directory tree once on the cluster should look like the following.
 Note that **not all** files of the <pth>RUNS/</pth>, <pth>GRID/</pth> and <pth>WIND</pth> folders need to be transferred.